What Are the Most Scenic Road Trips Along the Adriatic Sea?

 Day 3: a more relaxed day with Kornati (boat trip from Murter or Zadar).

-7-day itinerary (grand loop):
+7-day itinerary (the big loop):

 Day 4: travel toward Dubrovnik, with an optional stop in Split.